spollard/josh-works.github.io/_posts/2014-07-16-learn-to-type-again.md

 type: post
 published: true
 meta: {}
+permalink: learn-to-type-again
 ---

 Yesterday, we talked about why the
 [Caps Lock key should be converted into a delete key](/blog/2014/07/16/stop-yelling-on-the-internet-or-a-better-use-for-the-caps-lock-key).